MicrosoftDocs/azure-dev-docs/articles/github/github-actions.md

 Each workflow is made up of individual [actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions) that run after a specific event (like a pull request) occur.
 The individual actions are packaged scripts that automate software development tasks.

-With GitHub Actions for Azure you can create workflows that you can set up in your repository to build, test, package, release and deploy to Azure.
-GitHub Actions for Azure support Azure services, including:
+With GitHub Actions for Azure, you can create workflows that you can set up in your repository to build, test, package, release, and deploy to Azure.
+GitHub Actions for Azure support Azure services, including Azure App Service, Azure Functions, and Azure key vault.

-* Azure App Service
-* Azure Static Web App
-* Azure App Service for Containers
-* Azure Functions
-* Azure Container Instances
-* Azure Kubernetes Service
-* Azure SQL, Azure MySQl, and Azure Postgres
-* Azure Machine Learning
-* Azure Key Vault
-* Azure Pipelines

-GitHub Actions also includes support for utilities, including:
-* Azure Resource Manager templates
+GitHub Actions also includes support for utilities, including Azure Resource Manager templates, Azure CLI, and Azure Policy.
-* Variable substitution
-* Azure Policy
-* Azure CLI
-* PowerShell

 ## Why should I use GitHub Actions for Azure